fulldecent/blog.phor.net/_posts/2008-10-02-how-to-pass-700b-bailout-bill.md

 ---
-title: "Q: How do you pass a $700B bailout bill?"
+title: "Q: how do you pass a $700B bailout bill?"
 tags:
   - howto
   - government